Ministerial & Clerical Errors

 - Mischaracterizing non-recurring charges as recurring charges

 Additional allowable corrections are discussed in the FCC’s Order DA 10-2354, released December 16, 2010.

 Applicants can submit FCC Form 471 corrections in EPC using the Receipt Acknowledgment Letter (RAL) modification process or during Program Integrity Assurance (PIA) review.
-You will be informed in your Funding Commitment Decision Letter (FCDL) if your FCC Form 471 correction was allowable and if it was processed.
+Please view the FCC Form 471 Receipt Acknowledgment Letter Modification Guide for more information.
+You will be informed in your Funding Commitment Decision Letter (FCDL) if your FCC Form 471 RAL modification request was approved.